vmsilvamolina/FortiPoSh/README.md

-# FortiShell
+# FortiPoSh

-FortiShell is a PowerShell module to provides functionalities to facilitate managing and deploying of a Fortigate device, using Open-SSH for secure communication.
+FortiPoSh is a PowerShell module to provides functionalities to facilitate managing and deploying of a Fortigate device, using Open-SSH for secure communication.

 ## Getting Started